top of page

 When Christ introduced the New Covenant symbols, all the disciples were told to eat the bread and drink the wine then and there.
 Christ spoke of the symbols in the present tense, which illustrated their relevance at that moment (re-read Lk.
 22: 19-20).

 In 30 CE, the twelve disciples found themselves in a unique position.
 They were the actual witnesses of the true Passover Lamb, fulfilling the symbolism of the physical lamb of the First Covenant.
-Christ introduced the symbols that evening to his disciples, signified they could partake of his body, symbolically, with him before his actual death as the Lamb of God.
+Christ's introduction that evening to his disciples signified they could partake of his body, symbolically, with him before his actual death as the Lamb of God.

 Our Lord gave the disciples (in the form of the symbols of bread and wine) the means to validate their consumption of the Passover as part of the New Covenantal agreement beginning that year.